 When using the ScrOG net, one of the most important aspects is to keep your the plants in an even canopy and below the ScrOG net until the 2nd week of flowering (minimum).
 Topping will give more colas and make them easier to train under the net; topping is pretty much mandatory for ScrOG really shine.

 Manifolding (another name for the ‘Mainlining’ growing technique) is like topping taken to the extreme.
-Manifolding involves topping your plant at three separate times for a total of 14 cuts.
+Manifolding involves topping your plant three separate times for a total of 14 cuts.
 This is to accomplish something similar to ScrOG, but without a net; it makes for 8 colas that are spaced apart from each other in addition to being equidistant from the main stem.

 Most Common Mistakes

-Manifolding is a great technique and I enjoy using it personally, but it doesn’t necessarily perform the same in all mediums.
+Manifolding is a great technique and I enjoy using it personally, but it doesn’t perform the same in all mediums.

 First Time Grower

 If you’ve never grown cannabis or feel apprehensive about having to top so many times, try growing a plant and top it just once.
-If you’re feel confident and/or experimental at that point, try topping the plant again or top a side branch for practice.
+If you feel confident and/or experimental at that point, try topping the plant again or top a side branch for practice.

 Topping Too Early

 When topping a plant for manifolding…actually, when topping a plant at all, make sure to let it grow 6 nodes before cutting anything off.
-You can certainly do it earlier, but topping after your plant has grown six nodes means it will be stronger and won’t need as long to recover.
+You can certainly do it earlier, but topping after your plant has grown six nodes means it will be stronger and won’t need as much time to recover.

-Keep the ‘Low’ In ‘Low Stress Training’
+Keep the ‘Low’ In ‘Low-Stress Training’

 This means you have to be super careful when utilizing LST on any cannabis plant, especially when they’re still young since their stems break much easier.
 If you’re feeling nervous when doing LST on a young plant and feel it might break soon, try splitting the LST session into multiple days.
 This way your plants will have a chance to recover and have a smaller chance of breakage on the next bend.